Zer0-Starter/fast-api-one-week/Readme.md

 To install FastAPI, add it on your requirements.txt file.
 After that, activate your virtual env and run the installation of your requirements packages.
 Then, run this command

 `pip install fastapi uvicorn`

+## About

+This part explore FastAPI by creating a simple Todo application